 Students should reach out to their advisor if interested in completing any SEL rotations at facilities where they have worked, performed volunteer work, have a pre-existing formal arrangement (such as scholarships/contract or job commitment after graduation) or other such situations.
 Volunteer work includes any observation or volunteer time at a facility for >80 hours.
 In some situations, students may be granted the opportunity to complete SEL hours at a facility where this type of relationship exists.
-However, the rotation cannot be in the same department where the student has a pre-existing relationship, nor can the primary preceptor be the same person who supervises the student in any capacity within their scope of employment or volunteering.
+Students who are interested in completing a rotation at a site where they are currently employed should discuss their request with the Program Coordinator.